-We borrow against a substantial portion of the market value of our mortgage-backed securities and use the borrowed funds to acquire additional investment assets.
+We borrow against a substantial portion of the market value of our MBS and use the borrowed funds to acquire additional investment assets.
 Our operating policies allow us to generally maintain an assets-to-equity ratio of less than 11 to 1.
-The use of borrowing, or "leverage," to finance our mortgage-backed securities and other assets involves a number of risks, including the following:
+The use of borrowing, or "leverage," to finance our MBS and other assets involves a number of risks, including the following: